giriadini/devops-pipeline/README.md

  Issues:
  =======

-  if we install docker inside jenkins which is already runnign docker, we face perimission access issuess of /var/run/docker.sock
+1. Installation of docker inside jenkins which is already runnign docker, we face perimission access issuess of /var/run/docker.sock
-  .Git details are mandatory for the buid job of the gitClient application.
+2.   .Git details are mandatory for the buid job of the gitClient application.